Reach-Robotics/reach_robotics_sdk/.devcontainer/readme.md

 1. open sshd_config `vim /etc/ssh/sshd_config` and verify `X11Forwarding yes`
 2. run `xhost +Local:*` to authorise xhost over local connection
 3. run `xhost`and check for `LOCAL:`
-4. modify devcontainer.josn to correctly set the DISPLAY variable to `DISPLAY=${env:DISPLAY}`
+4. modify devcontainer.json to correctly set the DISPLAY variable to `DISPLAY=${env:DISPLAY}`
 4. mount the `/tmp/.x11-unix directory`

 ### Windows
-1. install xserver on the host windows machine (e.g., VcXsrv or Xming)
+1. install xserver on the host Windows machine (e.g., VcXsrv or Xming)
-2. start the xserver on the windowa machine
+2. start the xserver on the Windows machine
 2. modify devcontainer.json to correctly set the DISPLAY environment variable to `host.docker.internal:0.0`

 ## Enabling external UDP connections
 1. Expose the UDP port (typically 6789) in the devcontainer by setting the

 ## Enabling external serial connections
-On linux machines, USB/hardware ports are simply mounted to the container as a volume by mapping the host `/dev/` to the container `/dev/`.
-On windows machines, this is not possible.
-You may follow the instructions here (https://docs.docker.com/desktop/features/usbip/) to enable USB connection via a network conneciton.
+On Linux machines, USB/hardware ports are simply mounted to the container as a volume by mapping the host `/dev/` to the container `/dev/`.
+On Windows machines, this is not possible.
+You may follow the instructions here (https://docs.docker.com/desktop/features/usbip/) to enable USB connection via a network connection.

 ## Launching ROS 2 VS code container
-To launch ROS 2 development environment set the dockerFile variable in devcontainer.json to `foxy-dockerfile`.
+To launch ROS 2 development environment set the DockerFile variable in devcontainer.json to `foxy-dockerfile`.
 Support for other ROS distributions may be added by modifying the DockerFile as required.